brettc/epistemic-landscapes/README.md

 Want to add some new strategies?
 Check out ./epistemic/agent.py.
 You can create a new class for an agent, just override the "step" method.
-You can specify this new class in the configfile.
+You can specify this new class in the config file.